-At the time I was originally asked this question about how much I write, I thought it was an odd question.
-My initial inclination was to say that I’m always writing, but that’s not necessarily the case.
-I do write a lot, but not all of it is what I’ll call creative writing.
-That being writing my blogs, writing my articles, working on my book, writing for webpages, etc. But most of it is.
-I thought I’d talk about it a little bit here, just so y’all can see what I do with myself most of my days, unless I happen to be on the road consulting somewhere.
+I do write a lot, but not all of it is what I’ll call creative writing, which encompasses writing my blogs, writing blogs for others, writing my articles for marketing and promotion purposes, working on my books, writing for webpages, sometimes writing before creating videos, etc. When I think about it though, most of it is.
+I thought I’d talk about it a little bit, just so y’all can see what I do with myself most of my days, and hopefully you’ll pick up a nugget or two.

 Let’s start with my own blogs.
 I don’t write as much on them as I used to.
 The first full year of this blog I wrote 300 posts, and 3 months into my 4th year I hit 1,000 articles; ouch!.
 Not all of them were good articles, but I was writing daily.
 The same kind of thing happened with my business blog, only it took 7 1/2 years to hit 1,000 there, once again without many being very good.

 Over the course of time, my blogging got better and more refined, to the extent that I kept creating new blogs and expanding on what I was writing about.
 You have to keep writing to start showing improvement, even if you’ve been writing for many years; sometimes it takes a while to find your true writing voice and style.

 I used to write two newsletters, one on general business and leadership issues, the other on health care billing issues.
 I wrote both of them for 10 years.
 They started out weekly until I started traveling for work, at which point it became a monthly newsletter.
 Each one was a minimum of 800 words, often getting near 1,500 words each.
 By the time I stopped writing both of them I had more than 400 articles in total; whew!